The Global Health Observatory

 Explore a world of health data

 Food safety is a crucial aspect of public health as it ensures that the food we eat is safe for consumption.
-For delivering a sustainable, healthy diet for all, food system transformation is imperative and food safety is a key component.
+To deliver a sustainable, healthy diet for all, food system transformation is imperative and food safety is a key component.
 Climate change alters the geographic and seasonal patterns of foodborne pathogens, and population growth, urbanization, and the expansion of global food chains have increased the complexity of foodborne risk management, necessitating more adaptive surveillance systems that can respond to emerging threats.

 Related indicators